 This issue concerns more than a House Resolution endorsing fake history ; the core function of the falsified “Christian nation” historical narrative – which is built from many little history lies and distortions (and some big ones too) is to support Christian nationalism (link to an essay I did on how I think that works.
 What’s Christian nationalism ?)

 The fight over the American historical record is a battle about whose version of history will be the dominant narrative that will get to shape the historical understandings of the next generation of Americans.
 The falsified narrative of the Christian right has been gaining ground for decades but now – with the letters and phone calls people right here on this forum have sent and made to their representatives in Congress – the fightback, to protect the integrity of the historical record, is truly underway.

-The guests this week were Tom Reed (second appearance. his first appearance was longer) and Dan Barker.
+The guests this week were Tom Reed (second appearance) and Dan Barker.
 They were both featured in the Psychology Today article An Atheist in the Pulpit.
 The episode also features audio of Dan Barker’s appearance on Oprah.
 This is also the second time Dan has guested on his own show.
 Two of Dan’s songs are featured towards the end of the episode.

 There was a lengthy list of Freethinkers in the media at the end of this episode.
 Of special note was Ernestine L. Rose.